 8. Must provide proof of insurance by national organization.
 If not meeting the criteria of national organization to be an active chapter (and thereby not being covered by national insurance) must obtain event insurance for each activity held.
 This requirement may be waived for educational and promotional activities by petitioning the group's Greek Advisor.

-9. Chapter Presidents or designee must attend any meetings held for the Presidents that are scheduled by the department providing recognition – either the Third World Center or the Office of Residential Life.
+9. Chapter Presidents or designee must attend any meetings held for the Presidents that are scheduled by the department providing recognition – either the Brown Center for Students of Color or the Office of Residential Life.

-10. Prompt response to requests for information by the Third World Center, the Residential Life Office and/or the Student Activities Office.
+10. Prompt response to requests for information by the Brown Center for Students of Color, the Residential Life Office and/or the Student Activities Office.

 11. Minimum of one meeting per semester for the Social Chairs and newly elected Presidents with the Greek advisor of the department providing recognition.